mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

 .. note::

-   If there are more students configured there will be more entries to represent each student
+   If there are more students configured, there will be more entries to represent each student.

-1. Login to Ansible control node (IP from inventory file above) using the studentID and the password mentioned in the f5_vars.yml earlier
+1. Login to Ansible control node (IP from inventory file above) using the studentID and the password mentioned in the f5_vars.yml earlier.

 .. code::